ScottLogic/lookingatyou/README.md

 ### Tests

 Tests have a single requirement - [JEST](https://jestjs.io/).
-You can install it using following command from the project root directory:
+You can install it by using the following command from the project root directory:

 ```
 npm install